-Tachycardia is caused by something that disrupts the normal electrical impulses that control the rhythm of your heart's pumping action.
+Tachycardia is caused by something that disrupts the normal electrical impulses that control the rate of your heart's pumping action.
 Many things can cause or contribute to problems with the heart's electrical system.
 These factors include:

 - Damage to heart tissues from heart disease